 There is no secret about what Churchill looks for in its students.
 We need bright, energetic, hard-working, enthusiastic, open-minded, committed students with an uncommon passion for reading, thinking, writing and discussing History.
-If that is not really you, you may still be able to get through the interview, but it's unlikely you would thrive here, nor would you be very happy.
-So be honest.
-We want the right students (not necessarily the most brainy or the best-taught) for the way we teach and learn in this College, and this University.
+We want the right students (not necessarily the most brainy or the best-taught) for the way we teach and learn in this College and this University.
 So if you have these attributes we would very much like to meet you.

 |A Level / IB Higher Level History||No specific subjects|

 For details about potential A Level and IB offer conditions in your target degree, see our Typical Offers webpage and select your course from the University's Course Listing homepage then check out the "Subject Requirements and Typical Offers" link in the Entry Requirements tab.

 For other qualifications, see our Typical Offers page.